ShaokangJiang/ShaokangJiang/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently a senior in University of Wisconsin at Madison
+- 🔭 I’m currently a Master in Computer Science and Engineering at the University of California, San Diego
-- 📫 How to reach me: sjiang97@wisc.edu
+- 📫 How to reach me: shj002@ucsd.edu

 ---